thecasualcoder/dobby/README.md

   `PUT /control/health/sick` which will make `/health` to return 500

+- recover health after sometime

+  `PUT /control/health/sick?resetInSeconds=2` which will make `/health` to return 500 for 2 seconds

 - be ready

   `PUT /control/ready/perfect` which will make `/readiness` to return 200